-The Board held a hearing on July 30, 2015, in Springfield and a hearing on August 19, 2015, in Chicago.
+The Board held a hearing on July 30, 2015 in Springfield and a hearing on August 19, 2015 in Chicago.
 Mr. David McMillan testified on behalf of IEPA.
-Also at the August 19, 2015 hearing, the hearing officer asked if anyone wished to comment on DCEO's decision not to perform an economic impact statement.
+Also, at the August 19, 2015 hearing, the hearing officer asked if anyone wished to comment on DCEO's decision not to perform an economic impact statement.
 No one commented.
 8/19/15 Tr. at 3-5.

-The final comment period was closed on September 9, 2015 and the Board received two additional comments, one from the IEPA (PC 7) and one from Molly Nocerino (PC 6).
+The final comment period was closed on September 9, 2015, and the Board received two additional comments, one from IEPA (PC 7) further supporting its proposal, and one from Molly Nocerino (PC 6) offering citation to new articles on fluoridation of drinking water.